TurnTable904/gop/local/README.md

 If you already downloaded Minds repositories, you'll have to either download it again, or do a hard reset in all the repositories, as seen on https://stackoverflow.com/a/10118312.

+You will get a warning every time your run the local stack if any of the repositories has the wrong `core.autocrlf` value.

 ## Run-from-anywhere aliases
 This is an optional step, but all examples in this document will be using the alias.